 “The slowing motility of the gastric muscles due to the influence of pregnancy hormones causes an increase in the amount of stomach acid that irritates the gastric mucosa.
 Pregnant women experience nausea, vomiting, bloating, frequent burping, sour taste, bitterness, loss of appetite, and discomfort which causes the loss of fluids and some essential minerals, such as sodium, potassium, calcium, and magnesium.”

-You can see why long term morning sickness could lead to some pretty serious complications, including Hyperemesis Gravidarum, or severe morning sickness lasting past the 14th week of pregnancy.
+You can see why long term morning sickness could lead to some pretty serious complications.
+Hyperemesis Gravidarum, or severe morning sickness lasting past the 14th week of pregnancy occurs in about .5 to 2% of all pregnancies.
 HG can lead to dehydration, electrolyte imbalances, and even severe weight loss.
 That being said, we want to get morning sickness under control if at all possible!

 – Keep easy to digest foods, such as crackers and pretzels, with you during the day and at your bedside.
 You may even try eating a few crackers before getting out of bed in the morning.

-- Lower-fat foods are easier to digest.
-High-fat foods can make nausea worse.
+– High-fat greasy foods and spicy foods may make nausea worse.

 If you feel that your morning sickness is only getting worse as time goes on, please discuss this with your doctor or registered dietitian.
 Your medical team can work together to create a plan best suited for you and help you get your morning sickness under control so you can fully enjoy this special time.

 Looking for more immediate nutrition help?
-Click here to download a 30-DAY first-trimester meal plan, including even more tips to help navigate nausea and how to make your meals count!
+Click here to download a 5-DAY meal plan!

 Written by: Kaleigh Eastep, Dietetic Intern